A slightly larger bodied woman runs along a winding path with ups and downs

 View all responses caret icon

-Making the better choices
+Making better choices for my children's future

 This article represents the opinions, thoughts, and experiences of the author; none of this content has been paid for by any advertiser.
 The Obesity.net team does not recommend or endorse any products or treatments discussed herein.
 Learn more about how we maintain editorial integrity here.